Northshore Scholarship Foundation

 Sponsorship -- Rotary and Kiwanis

-The Foundation expanded to include the Kiwanis Club of Northshore in 1986 and Woodinville Rotary Club in 1988.
-The service clubs cover administrative costs of the scholarship selection as well as the recognition event.
+The Foundation expanded to include support from the Kiwanis Club of Northshore in 1986 and Woodinville Rotary Club in 1988.
+The service clubs help cover some administrative costs of the scholarship selection process as well as the anual recognition event.
 Each service club monitors a number of accounts in which the clubs have a special interest or have been asked to provide oversight on behalf of the Foundation.

 Management and Investment Policy